Transportation in Iran

 Domestic flights in Iran

-If you have a tight schedule or you’re travelling in Iran for less than 10 days with a packed itinerary, then booking a domestic flight for long journeys such as Tehran-Shiraz is a wise option.
+If you have a tight schedule or you’re traveling in Iran for less than 10 days with a packed itinerary, then booking a domestic flight for long journeys such as Tehran-Shiraz is a wise option.
 Domestic flights in Iran aren’t that cheap if you compare them with low-cost European airlines.
 But if you’re short on time then it can save you a lot of time and energy.

 Hiring your own car